maukku/AdventOfCode/README.md

 # AdventOfCode
-solved algorithms from https://adventofcode.com/ using Java or Python
+solved algorithms from https://adventofcode.com/ using Java, Python or Javascript